mimoo/disco/libdisco/README.md

 ## Roadmap

-* need more tests
+- [ ] need more tests
-* need test vectors
+- [ ] need test vectors
+- [ ] need some benchmarks
+- [ ] Noise_NN could be implemented via ShortAuthenticationString/fingerprint post-handshake.
+The Cipherstate wouldn't be usable before activating them via a fingerprint.
+You would also have an export function that would generate that fingerprint